 Kitchen cleaner.
 Use vinegar to disinfect cutting boards, clean the sink, counter, refrigerator, oven, coffeemaker, etc.

 Laundry booster.
-Adding vinegar to your rinse cycle helps prevent buildup of yellowing, softens the fabric, boosts its color, and reduce static cling.
+Adding vinegar to your rinse cycle helps prevent the buildup of yellowing, softens the fabric, boosts its color, and reduces static cling.

 Color set.
 If a garment bleeds and fades when washed, let it soak in vinegar before laundering.

 Eraser.
 Remove pen, pencil, or crayon marks from walls using a cloth dipped in vinegar.